A characterization of finite quotients of Abelian varieties: Abstract

 \section{Abstract}

-We provide a characterization of quotients of Abelian varieties by actions of finite groups that are free in codimension-one via vanishing conditions on the orbifold Chern classes.
+We provide a characterization of quotients of Abelian varieties by finite groups actions that are free in codimension-one via vanishing conditions on the orbifold Chern classes.
 The characterization is given among a class of varieties with singularities that are more general than quotient singularities, namely among the class of klt varieties.
-Furthermore, for a semistable (respectively stable) reflexive sheaf $\sE$ with vanishing first and second orbifold Chern classes over a projective klt variety $X$, we show that $\sE|_{X_{\reg}^{\an}}$ is a locally-free and flat sheaf given by a linear (irreducible unitary) representation of $\pi_1(X_{\reg})$ and that it extends over a finite Galois cover $\wtilde X$ of $X$ \'etale over $X_{\reg}$ to a locally-free and flat sheaf given by an equivariant linear (irreducible unitary) representation of $\pi_1(\wtilde X)$.
+Furthermore, for a semistable (respectively stable) reflexive ${\mathcal O}_{X}$-module $\sE$ with zero first and second orbifold Chern classes over such a variety $X$, we show that $\sE|_{X_{\reg}^{\an}}$ is locally-free and flat, given by a linear (irreducible unitary) representation of $\pi_1(X_{\reg})$, and that it extends over a finite Galois cover $\wtilde X$ of $X$ \'etale over $X_{\reg}$ to a locally-free and flat sheaf given by an equivariant linear (irreducible unitary) representation of $\pi_1(\wtilde X)$.
+These are generalizations to the singular setting that is more general than any orbifold strengthenings of the classical correspondences of Donaldson-Uhlenbeck-Yau-Simpson.